Vertex, Inc. (VERX) Bundle

 | 1980 | Launch of SalesTax™ system | Transitioned complex sales tax compliance from manual processes to mainframe software, establishing Vertex as a technology provider. |

-| 1990s | Shift to Client-Server Architecture | Adapted core products (like Vertex® Sales Tax Q Series and Communications Tax Q Series) for the prevalent client-server environments, broadening market reach beyond mainframe users. |
+| 1990s | Shift to Client-Server Architecture | Adapted core products like Vertex Sales Tax Q Series for client-server environments, significantly broadening market reach beyond just mainframe users. |

-| 2000s | Introduction of Web-Based & Hosted Solutions | Began offering web-based interfaces and hosted solutions (early SaaS), responding to the demand for more accessible and managed tax compliance tools. |
+| 2000s | Introduction of Web-Based & Hosted Solutions | Began offering early Software as a Service (SaaS), responding to the market demand for more accessible and managed tax compliance tools. |

-| 2020 | Initial Public Offering (IPO) | Listed on NASDAQ under ticker VERX on July 29, 2020, raising approximately $403 million.
-This provided capital for growth, acquisitions, and enhanced market visibility.
-Understanding the capital structure post-IPO is key; you might find insights by Exploring Vertex, Inc. (VERX) Investor Profile: Who’s Buying and Why? |
+| July 29, 2020 | Initial Public Offering (IPO) on NASDAQ (VERX) | Listed on NASDAQ, raising approximately $403 million, which provided crucial capital for growth, acquisitions, and enhanced market visibility. |

-| 2021 | Acquisition of Taxamo | Expanded capabilities into VAT and GST compliance for e-commerce and digital services globally, strengthening its cross-border offerings for a purchase price of approximately $200 million. |
+| 2021 | Acquisition of Taxamo | Expanded capabilities into VAT and GST compliance for e-commerce and digital services globally, strengthening its cross-border offerings. |

-Vertex's Transformative Moments
+Given Company's Transformative Moments

 Vertex, Inc. (VERX) Ownership Structure